-Northern Friends Peace Board supports the Roots of Resistance movement in opposing the Defence and Security Equipment International (DSEI) arms fair held in East London from 10 to13 September 2019.
+Northern Friends Peace Board supports the Roots of Resistance [now Quaker Roots, as of September 2020 ] movement in opposing the Defence and Security Equipment International (DSEI) arms fair held in East London from 10 to13 September 2019.

 DSEI is a huge trade show bringing together 1,500 arms companies with representatives from militaries from around the world.
 Some of the world’s largest companies market a huge array of weapons and other military equipment.
 Arms fairs like DSEI play a key role in fanning the flames of violent conflict around the world, making profits for arms manufactures whilst devastating lives and societies.